 More and more brands are now putting our soft plastic 'recycle at store' logo on their packaging to help you know what can be recycled.
 The Soft Plastics Recycling scheme is now part of the Australasian Recycling Label (ARL) and you will start to see more of this labelling system in New Zealand.

 Customers can bring their used soft plastics back to store and put them in the plastic bag recycling bin.
 Recycle soft plastics in the dedicated bins at selected Countdown, The Warehouse, New World, Pak'nSave and other participating stores.

-In 2018 there was no onshore processing of post-consumer soft plastics.
-Today there are two North Island plants; Future Post in Waiuku and Second Life Plastics in Levin - which are great examples of Kiwi ingenuity and where we send your recycled soft plastic.
+There is now onshore processing of post-consumer soft plastics; Future Post in Waiuku; SaveBoard in Hamilton and Second Life Plastics in Levin - which are great examples of Kiwi ingenuity and where we send your recycled soft plastic.